 Canmore Park (2836 Canmore Rd NW) has one trackset loop with a hill and a few “bypasses” to make the loop shorter.
 We park by the tennis courts, ski the main loop, then cross 19 Street NW to ski at Confederation Golf Course.
 Watch for dogs near the parking lot as a lot of people bring their dogs to play here.

 Bowness Park (8900 48 Ave NW) has 2.5 kilometres of trails maintained by the City of Calgary.
 The terrain is flat so it’s perfect for beginners.
+We love that there are lots of fire pits, benches, and picnic areas to relax at.
+Dine at Seasons of Bowness or get takeaway (coffee, ice cream, baked goods) from the café.

 Where to Cross Country Ski in SW Calgary

 Shaganappi Point Golf Course (1200 26 St SW) has 7 kilometres of groomed trails.
 The cross country ski course is pretty, there is beginner-friendly terrain on the west side of the golf course, and you get great views of downtown!
-See the trail map here.

 Where to Cross Country Ski in SE Calgary